By Amy Gorin, MS, RDN

 Are you as excited about Thanksgiving as I am?
 I love everything about the day, from spending time with family and friends to traditions–a pre-dinner football game and a post-dinner Scattergories game is big in my family!–to favorite foods.

 By the way, many of these ideas will make fantastic cooking projects for kids!

 Dietitian Ideas for Healthy Thanksgiving Dishes

 Vegetarians?
 Check.
 Kids?
 Check.
 Dessert fans?
 Check.
-In my ultimate Turkey Day recipe list, you'll find dishes created by my dietitian pals that will be loved by everyone, no matter their dietary preferences or tastebuds.
+In my ultimate Turkey Day recipe list, you'll find dishes created by my dietitian pals that will be loved by everyone and go great with a Thanksgiving turkey, no matter their dietary preferences or tastebuds.